PGI Visual Fortran

 Parallel Fortran Compilers and Tools for Microsoft Windows

 PGI Visual Fortran® (PVF®) brings the PGI suite of high-performance 64-bit parallel Fortran compilers to Microsoft Windows developers using Microsoft Visual Studio.
+A license for PVF is included with all PGI Fortran products for Windows.

 High-performance PGI Compilers